 We may think that if we could just get rid of those people around us who think differently than we do or act differently than we do, that everything would be fine.
-We may think that if we keep those who are unclean or bad influences away, we will easily stay on the straight and narrow path.
-But it doesn't work that way, and it's not something we can fix on our own.
+We may think that if only those

 Because the problem is internal, it's not something we can fix on our own.
 As much as we may want to, we can't go in and take our hearts out on our own.
 But we're not on our own.
 At the college student fellowship Wednesday night, we talked partly about Psalm 51, written by King David after everything had happened with Bathsheba.
 David knows his heart is unclean.
 He knows that what came out of his heart; lust, anger, and pride; led to adultery and murder and lies and an attempted cover-up.
 David knew his heart was sinful, and that had led to the death of a loyal soldier and an innocent baby, a series of events that broke every commandment.
 It only took one confrontation with the prophet Nathan for him to see the darkness of his own heart, how he had defiled the throne he sat in, the God he represented, and himself.